-Rotations on the following services with defined goals and objectives ensure the resident an understanding of the principles and personal clinical experience: non-cardiac Thoracic Surgery (one month SJMH, PGY-IV and V years), Pediatric Surgery (one month, University of Michigan Health System, PGY-IV year), experience on the Trauma Service (SJMH, PGY-I through III years), and experience on the Critical Care Service (SJMH, PGY I through III years), Plastic Surgery (one month, SJMH, PGY-II year), Transplant Surgery (one month, University of Michigan Health System, PGY-II year).
+Rotations on the following services with defined goals and objectives ensure the resident an understanding of the principles and personal clinical experience: non-cardiac Thoracic Surgery (one month SJMH, PGY-V years), Pediatric Surgery (one month, University of Michigan Health System, PGY-IV year), experience on the Trauma Service (SJMH, PGY-I through V years), and experience on the Critical Care Service (SJMH, PGY-I through III years), Plastic Surgery (one month, SJMH, PGY-II year), Transplant Surgery (one month, University of Michigan Health System, PGY-II year).
 The resident has responsibility for the total care of these surgical patients by direct participation in preoperative evaluation, intraoperative care and decision-making, and postoperative management.
 These functions are performed under the direct supervision of attending faculty members.